pdubslax/pdubslax.github.io/_posts/2022-11-14-mnf3-preview-week-10.md

 ## Koch Safari League Preview Watch Guide for Tonight

 No it is not I SPY week.
 If you notice any subtle changes to this weeks MNFP, you are delusional and an AI is DEFINITELY NOT writing this MNFP as we squeak.
+Nah, but this is the first preview seeded by a crawler that creeps the intaglement of yahoo sports.
+As the product manager of pdubslax.com, we anticipate immeasureable quality of life improvements for our beat writers.
+They may even now be able to attend their dentist appointments.
 Moving on, before Elon sets his sites on our bloated engineering staff!
 It's the stain of the nation COMMANDERS vs the Eagles from the city of brotherly love.
 We have a real treat tonight, as we have 3 games still projected to finish within 15 pts of eachother.
 That means fathers kissing their sons, sons dating their pets, and the Manning brothers hollering until the cows come home.

 <br/>